A full-scale inauguration, from leisure to spectacle

 - The Padel Dour center opened on January 11, 2026, with significant attendance from the morning.

-- The project came to fruition after a permit denial in 2024, linked notably to acoustic issues.
+- The project came to fruition after a permit refusal in 2024, notably due to acoustic issues.

 - The complex relies on a substantial indoor offering and a true club life to meet local demand.